-0 sampling location(s) on the project site have been identified for the collection of samples of runoff from planned material and waste storage areas and areas where non-visible pollutant producing construction activities are planned.
+2 sampling locations on the project site have been identified for the collection of samples of runoff from planned material and waste storage areas and areas where non-visible pollutant producing construction activities are planned.

 0 sampling locations have been identified for the collection of samples of runoff from drainage areas where soil amendments will be applied that have the potential to affect water quality.

-0 sampling locations have been identified for the collection of samples of runoff from drainage areas contaminated by historical usage of the site as there are no known sources of historic contamination at this time

-Osampling location(s) has been identified for the collection of an uncontaminated sample of runoff as a background sample as there are no known sources of historic contamination at this time.

-0 sampling locations have been identified for the collection of samples of run-on to the project site as there is no anticipated run-on to this site

-If a stormwater visual monitoring site inspection conducted prior to or during a storm event identifies the presence of a material storage, waste storage, or operations area with spills or the potential for the discharge of non-visible pollutants to surface waters or a storm drain system that is at a location not listed above and has not been identified on the Site Maps, sampling locations will be selected by the QSP using the same rationale as that used to identify planned locations.
+2 sampling locations have been identified for the collection of samples of runoff from drainage areas contaminated by historical usage.
+2 sampling locations have been identified for the collection of an uncontaminated sample of runoff as a background sample.
+0 sampling locations have been identified for the collection of samples of run-on to the project site as there is no anticipated run-on to this site If a stormwater visual monitoring site inspection conducted prior to or during a storm event identifies the presence of a material storage, waste storage, or operations area with spills or the potential for the discharge of non-visible pollutants to surface waters or a storm drain system that is at a location not listed above and has not been identified on the Site Maps, sampling locations will be selected by the QSP using the same rationale as that used to identify planned locations.
 Non-visible pollutant sampling locations shall be identified by the QSP on the pre-rain event inspection form prior to a forecasted qualifying rain event.

-7.7.1.3 Monitoring Preparation

-Non-visible pollutant samples will be collected by:

-Contractor Yes ☐ No

-Consultant Yes ☐ No

-Laboratory X Yes ☐ No

-Samples on the project site will be collected by the following contractor sampling personnel:

-Name/Telephone Number: TBD
+7.7.1.3 Monitoring Preparation Non-visible pollutant samples will be collected by: Contractor Yes No No ⊠ Yes □ No Consultant ⊠ Yes \square No Laboratory Samples on the project site will be collected by the following contractor sampling personnel: Name/Telephone Number: TBD Alternate(s)/Telephone Number: An adequate stock of monitoring supplies and equipment for monitoring non-visible pollutants will be available on the project site prior to a sampling event.
+Monitoring supplies and

-Alternate(s)/Telephone Number: